 Based on the CHS verification data that you submit to us, we will now regularly share aggregated results, so that you can check how your organisation is doing compared to the rest of the sector.

-Since our latest update in October, one additional verification has been completed, bringing the total of completed verifications to 57, more specifically:
+Since our latest update in November, three additional verification has been completed, bringing the total of completed verifications to 60, more specifically:

 The comparison below between results coming from Self-Assessments or Peer Reviews, and third-party audits (Independent Verification or Certification, performed by HQAI) shows similar trends.
 Commitment 6 “Communities and people affected by crisis receive coordinated, complementary assistance” is the strongest, while Commitment 5 “Communities and people affected by crisis receive coordinated, complementary assistance” is the most challenging.
 External audits confirm and stress the depth of the weakness.

 The proximity of the results obtained through the different options of the verification scheme reaffirms the validity of each of the options (self-assessment, peer review, independent verification or certification) when it comes to measuring the performance of an organisation against the CHS.

 Looking at the same results disaggregated by indicators type (dashboard below), a clear trend appears that in seven out of nine commitments, and including for commitment 5 on complaints & feedback mechanisms the score of the Key Actions (KA) is lower than the one for Organisational Responsibilities (OR).
 This indicates that the challenge and weakness lie with the implementation of the existing guidance & policies more than with a potential lack of them.
 As an illustration, the KA score for commitment 5 is lowest of all: 1.78, when the OR score is 2.03, significantly higher.
 Efforts should be put on staff training and support for implementation of the tools organisations have at their disposal.